 Violet has this big book of nursery rhymes that is at the top of her favorite book rotation.

 This means that at least once or twice a week I read her rhymes and songs featured in the book.
+(It’s this book, by the way, and I highly recommend it despite the questionably R-rated contents.)

-It’s this book, by the way, and I highly recommend it despite the questionably R-rated contents.
-I say that with my tongue firmly in my cheek, of course, because nursery rhymes are nursery rhymes regardless of what book you find them in.
+Of course, I say that with my tongue firmly in my cheek because nursery rhymes are nursery rhymes, regardless of what book you find them in.

-But there’s the thing… Have you ever actually thought about some of these rhymes and songs we’ve been repeating since the time we were toddlers ourselves?
+But there’s the thing: have you ever actually thought about some of these rhymes and songs we’ve been repeating since the time we were toddlers ourselves?
 Sometimes I’ll be reading a little ditty to Violet and what I’m joyfully sing-songing suddenly strikes my brain and I’m all, What in the hell am I singing to my kid?
 A falling baby?
 Cutting off mice tails?
 Domestic abuse?

 According to Book Dirt, there was actually a movement for nursery rhyme reform in the fifties.
 Mother Goose rhymes have been sanitized in recent years but original versions were filled with violence.

 Domestic violence is one of the more common themes in old nursery rhymes, with wives and daughters bearing the brunt of the abuse, ranging from beating with a stick to flat-out murder.
 The early Victorians no doubt thought these rhymes were instructive to their daughters, who would learn to be obedient, dutiful wives.